 See?
 I knew we would be best friends.
 Just kidding.
 Here's the actual photo by National Book Store.

 And if you'll look closely, Leigh was actually nakaakbay (Tagalog: akbay - to put one's arm over the shoulders of another according to Google Translate) on my book signing bud, Kathy!
+After that, the book signing proper started.
+I was number 68, so I had to wait for a little while.

 When number 61-80 were finally called, we lined up right away and while waiting, Kathy and I met some very nice book signing peeps!